 That's because good sales managers know that each sales rep needs to be treated as a unique individual, keeping in mind their strengths their weaknesses.
 It is your job is to help them develop their strengths so they can perform better for the company and for themselves.

-A great sales compensation plan motivates an entire organization to be one fully-functioning unit, firing on all cylinders and learning how they can improve.
-A poor sales compensation can be the stuff of nightmares, leading to poor sales performance and, in worst-case scenarios, class action lawsuits.
+A great sales compensation plan motivates an entire organization to be one fully functioning unit, firing on all cylinders and learning how they can improve.
+Poor sales compensation can be the stuff of nightmares, leading to poor sales performance and, in worst-case scenarios, class action lawsuits.

 So, there is a lot on the line when coming up with your sales performance structure.
 As sales compensation software experts, we've been down these roads.
 That's why we are proving this guide to help you create the best sales compensation plan for your organization.

 Common Mistakes to Avoid When Developing a Sales Commission Structure